Skip to content

 Stem cell therapy has been studied more extensively for orthopedic conditions and has a longer track record.
 It has gained significant attention for its potential to treat issues like osteoarthritis and tendon injuries by introducing new, healthy cells to the damaged area.
 Many studies report notable short-term pain improvement after mesenchymal stem cell injections for knee osteoarthritis.
 While success rates can vary, the goal of stem cell therapy is to regenerate damaged tissue, offering a path to long-term relief and improved function by addressing the underlying cause of the joint degeneration, not just masking the symptoms.

-Which Therapy Works Best for Different Types of Arthritis?
+Which Therapy Is Better for Your Type of Arthritis?

 The choice between exosomes and stem cells isn’t always an either-or situation.
 Both are regenerative treatments that help your body heal itself, and sometimes, a combination of both is the most effective approach.
 The best therapy depends on your specific injury and what your body needs.
 Think of it this way: if your body needs the raw materials to rebuild, stem cell therapy might be the better option.
 If your body’s cells just need a push or new instructions to kickstart the healing process, exosome therapy could be more suitable.
 A thorough evaluation helps determine the right protocol for your joint regeneration.